BBBase-EHeresy/PPPub/docs/rules_manual/siege_engines.md

 Any Battlefield target struck by a shot from a **Siege Engine** is knocked Prone and will be slain if wounded (regardless of how many Wounds it has remaining).
 A model only needs to pass one Fate roll to prevent all the Wounds it would have suffered.

-The only exceptions to this instant kill situation are if the target has a Defence of 10 or 10 or more Wounds on its starting profile — a wounding hit against such a target will cause the model to suffer a number of Wounds equal to half of its Wounds characteristic, rounded up, rather than die instantly.
+The only exceptions to this instant kill situation are if the target has a Defence of 10 or 10 or more Wounds on its starting profile â€” a wounding hit against such a target will cause the model to suffer a number of Wounds equal to half of its Wounds characteristic, rounded up, rather than die instantly.

-Note that if a Cavalry model is struck, the mount, rider and any passengers are all hit and knocked Prone — you must roll To Wound for each of them.
+Note that if a Cavalry model is struck, the mount, rider and any passengers are all hit and knocked Prone â€” you must roll To Wound for each of them.

 #### INJURY TO NEARBY MODELS